Ponzu Sauce

 overhead shot of platter of dumplings with bowl of ponzu sauce

-You can whip up this flavorful sauce with just a handful of easy-to-find ingredients.
+You can whip up this flavorful ponzu sauce with just a handful of easy-to-find ingredients.
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

 • Rice Vinegar – Rice vinegar adds a tangy and slightly sweet flavor to ponzu sauce.
 Its acidity also balances out the other ingredients like soy sauce and mirin.